A BRIEF HISTORY......OF KIRKBY MALLORY

 Kirkby

 House Farm is to the right in this photograph.
-The 1891 census tells us that this is the
+The 1891 census

-home of tenant farmer Timothy Summers,
+is the home of tenant farmer Timothy Summers, and gives his

-Frank Cope and John Preston.
-His son, Tim later went on to farm
+Sarah Miller, Frank Cope and John Preston.
+Timothy's son, also

-at Hill Farm in Stapleton Lane up until the early 1950's |
+Farm in Stapleton Lane up until the early 1950's |

 One of the most striking things